shanhashcah/HcNet-coreV15-test/HcNet-core/.github/ISSUE_TEMPLATE/bug-report.md

 The HcNet-core issues repository is meant for reporting bugs and feature requests related to HcNet-core's implementation.

-If you have a question, we would recommend that you take a look at Stellar's [developer portal][1], where you'll find comprehensive documentation related to Stellar.
+If you have a question, we would recommend that you take a look at HcNet's [developer portal][1], where you'll find comprehensive documentation related to HcNet.

 If you can't find an answer to your question you can:
-* submit a question to [Stellar's Stack Exchange][2].
+* submit a question to [HcNet's Stack Exchange][2].
-* or ask one of [Stellar's communities][3].
+* or ask one of [HcNet's communities][3].

 [1]: https://www.HcNet.org/developers/
 [2]: https://HcNet.stackexchange.com/